elasticio/api-docs/source/includes/_agents.md

 }
 ```

-This resource allows you to retrieve all the agents belonging to the given organization.
+This resource allows you to retrieve all the agents belonging to the given Workspace.

 ### HTTP Request